 Need financial help or a parenting schedule now?
 Ask a mediator to help you with temporary agreements pending full resolution of issues.
 If you worry mediation won’t work, try filing a Request for Orders in court and obtain a ‘just in case’ court date.
 The two of you can always continue or dismiss the hearing if you come to an agreement.

-LFLG mediation services take each of these tips into consideration and make mediation even more convenient.
+Our mediaiton services take each of these tips into consideration and make mediation even more convenient.
 You get to decide when you will meet and whether it will be by phone, video conferencing or, if you’re in the Bay Area, in person.
-Learn more about LFLG mediation.
+Request a quote here.